TIBCOSoftware/snappydata/docs/howto/connecttibcospotfire.md

-# How to Connect TIBCO Spotfire® Desktop to TIBCO ComputeDB™
+# How to Connect TIBCO Spotfire® Desktop to TIBCO ComputeDB

 TIBCO Spotfire® Desktop allows users to easily author and update ad-hoc analytics, applications, and dashboards.
 To connect TIBCO Spotfire® Desktop to TIBCO ComputeDB, setup and launch the TIBCO ComputeDB cluster.